albbaous/GWAS_phenotype/README.md

   "participant.p23431_i0",   "VLDL_D",     -0.245
 )
 ```
-I got the mappings of what they come up as in UKB from the table in `ukb_names`
+I got the mappings of what they come up as in UKB from the table in `ukb_names` - which I got from a paper i cant remember the exact name of